ps99-io/DO-Serverless/readme.md

 - 1️⃣ : Deploy a MongoDB database from the DigitalOcean Control Panel.
 - 2️⃣ : Set up serverless functions and connect them to the database.
-- 3️⃣ : Connect the serverless functions to the web app and deploy the site to App Platform.

 ## About the Application
 The application in this tutorial is an Blogs application with the following functionality: